 Corona Virus popped the debt bubble and the unemployment rate is skyrocketing at a never seen before rate.
 We have the head lines that claim it is worse than Great Depression.

-The jump is visible, we are bouncing higher from record low rates:
+The jump is visible, we are coming down from record high rates (as of January 2021):

 But is the only problem Corona Virus in 2020, or was there a systemic problem already?